pebxcvi/PSHomeCacheDepot/README.md

 ## ✧ Projects Involved ✧

 This repository is associated with the preservation projects listed below, which are open-sourced, non-profit initiatives operating under the legal framework established for emulation and preservation.
 The main goal is to preserve and restore PlayStation®Home's content.
 They have helped keep PlayStation®Home faintly alive—well beyond the days of its prime.
+None of the preservation projects listed below are affiliated with Sony Computer Entertainment, its developer London Studio, or its third-party developers.

 ### ✧ Home Laboratory ✧